What Dimes Are Silver? - Silver Dimes

 Some of the older dimes that use the familiar Franklin D. Roosevelt design still in use today will also be 90% silver.

-Judging whether or not a proof dime is made of silver can be tricky.
+Judging whether or not a modern proof dime is made of silver can be tricky.
 You will have to consult a numismatist or bullion dealer that can test the coin for silver, because there's no other way to tell without damaging the coin.

 Value of Silver Dimes